Josephng0429/Prediction-on-Occurence-of-Heart-Stroke/README.md

 ## Conclusion
 * No linear relationship between the numerical variables and Heart Stroke.
+* The data indicates that men and people with lower levels of education are at a higher risk for experiencing positive heart strokes.
+As such, it is crucial to promote health education and awareness, particularly among males, in order to mitigate the risk of heart stroke.

 ## What did we learn from this project?
 * Scikit-learn: